 The Plot *Spoiler Alert*

-"Venom" starts off with a spaceship crash landing on Earth that is filled with alien entities , later labeled as 'symbiotes'.
+Venom starts off with a spaceship crash landing on Earth, which is filled with alien entities later labeled as 'symbiotes.'
 A secret science facility under the control of a powerful corporate tycoon, Carlton Drake, performs experiments with these symbiotes in an attempt to merge them with human test subjects.
-Eddie Brock, an investigative journalist, finds himself in the mix when he breaks into the facility to find out what's going on which winds him into a symbiotic relationship with the alien entity who calls himself Venom.
+Eddie Brock, an investigative journalist, finds himself in the mix when he breaks into the facility to find out what's going on, which winds him into a symbiotic relationship with the alien entity who calls himself Venom.
 Venom starts speaking to Eddie and even supplying him with special abilities.
-From there Eddie and Venom have to work together to save the day by stopping Drake's experiments and his diabolical plans to combine humanity with man eating symbiotes.
+From there, Eddie and Venom have to work together to save the day by stopping Drake's experiments and his diabolical plans to combine humanity with man-eating symbiotes.

 Venom on Amazon Prime Video